Welcome to Somerset Badger Group

 The money you donate will go towards the Somerset Badger Group vaccination & training programme.
 All vaccinations and training are carried out by volunteers who give their time for free.
 This amazing contribution, together with donations received, help the group to continue to offer responsible, cost effective badger vaccination.

-Over 80% of the British public are against the badger culls which have been proved to be inhumane, ineffective and very expensive for taxpayers.
+taxpayers.
 This genuine concern for badgers has seen people from all walks of life getting together to exercise their democratic right to protest.

-Vaccination of badgers and cattle has the potential to reduce bovine TB without the negative impacts of killing wildlife.
-Our Group along with several Wildlife Trusts and other organisations are carrying out successful badger vaccination programmes.
+Vaccination of badgers and cattle has the potential to reduce bovine TB without the negative

-This is a very contentious and complicated topic, which has been subject to much mis-information and propaganda.
-The Group recognises that the loss of cattle and income which results from Bovine TB can be devastating for farmers.
+and propaganda.
+The Group recognises that the loss of cattle and income which results from Bovine

 Learn to understand the biology of badgers and how they behave.
 Appreciate how their behaviour can be interpreted from field signs so that a simple walk in the countryside can be enriched by understanding these signs and what they mean.